Samarkand Entry Requirements

 Visa-Free Entry

-Citizens of the following countries can enter Uzbekistan without a visa for tourism or business purposes
+Citizens of the following countries may enter Uzbekistan without a visa for tourism.

 Includes